rmrt1n/rmrt1n.github.io/src/posts/tagged_unions_in_c.md

 ```
 First I wrote the forward declaration of the struct.
 I decided to make the type
 Character opaque, as doing this will not allow the user to access the struct
 members.
 The way to access them is through accessor functions.
+Here's the struct
+definition:

 ```c
 /* character.c */